apache/drill/_docs/connect-a-data-source/035-plugin-configuration-introduction.md

     curl -X POST -/json" -d '{"name":"myplugin", "config": {"type": "file", "enabled": false, "connection": "file:///", "workspaces": { "root": { "location": "/", "writable": false, "defaultInputFormat": null}}, "formats": null}}' http://localhost:8047/storage/myplugin.json

 ## Bootstrapping a Storage Plugin

+Bootstrapping a storage plugin works only when the first drillbit in the cluster first starts up.
+After startup, you have to use the REST API or Drill Web UI.
 If you need to add a storage plugin to Drill and do not want to use a web browser, you can create a [bootstrap-storage-plugins.json](https://github.com/apache/drill/blob/master/contrib/storage-hbase/src/main/resources/bootstrap-storage-plugins.json) file and include it on the classpath when starting Drill.
 The storage plugin loads when Drill starts up.

+If you need to add a storage plugin to Drill and do not want to use a web browser, you can create a [bootstrap-storage-plugins.json](https://github.com/apache/drill/blob/master/contrib/storage-hbase/src/main/resources/bootstrap-storage-plugins.json) file and include it on the classpath when starting Drill.
+The storage plugin loads when Drill starts up.

+If you configure an HBase storage plugin using bootstrap-storage-plugins.json file and HBase is not install, you might experience a delay when executing the queries.
+Configure the [HBase client timeout](http://hbase.apache.org/book.html#config.files) and retry settings in the config block of HBase plugin instance configuration.

 If you configure an HBase storage plugin using bootstrap-storage-plugins.json file and HBase is not install, you might experience a delay when executing the queries.
 Configure the [HBase client timeout](http://hbase.apache.org/book.html#config.files) and retry settings in the config block of HBase plugin instance configuration.